 Night drives- This activity is possible in the Mwiba Wildlife Reserve only.
 There are exciting opportunities to spot aardwolf, bush baby, civet, and a YZ favourite – the delightful pangolin!

 Walking safaris- Also accompanied by a knowledgeable and experienced guide, walks are perfect for safarists interested in close scrutiny of the reserve’s smaller lives, such as its plants and insects.
-You can enjoy further birding too, sighting raptors, songbirds, waterbirds, and highlights including secretary bird and crowned crane.
+You can enjoy further birding too, sighting raptors, songbirds and waterbirds.

 Fly camping- Positioned on the Rift Valley escarpment, Mwiba’s fly camp is made up of four tents.
 Please note, the experience requires advance booking and the minimum age requirement is 8 years.
 Guests are driven out to the location, or you can walk from the main camp… or you can even travel via helicopter!
 Once you’ve arrived, you’ll tuck in to dinner around the campfire.
 After that, you’ll bed down for the night, with a watchman on hand to keep you safe.
 You’ll return to main camp the following morning.

 Cultural experiences- Travellers with a keen interest in culture will relish interactions with the local tribes – the Maasai, Hadzabe, Datoga, and Sukuma.
 These range from storytelling and dancing to foraging and making bows-and-arrows.